 Discussions will be based on the review comments on the current working set.
-For unification issues, the submitters should present evidence documents showing that the suspected unifiable ideographs are distinctively used as non-cognate characters in the same region, or that they cannot be unified in accordance with Annex S. When the IRG member bodies haves reached a consensus that two ideographs are unifiable, the submitter concerned should take one of the following actions, and the decision must be recorded.
+For unification issues, the submitters should present evidence documents showing that the suspected unifiable ideographs are distinctively used as non-cognate characters in the same region, or that they cannot be unified in accordance with Annex S. When IRG has reached a consensus that two ideographs are unifiable, the submitter concerned should take one of the following actions, and the decision must be recorded.

 - a.
-Withdrawed the now-unified ideograph and add a new source reference to the existing standardized or working set ideograph.
-This is particularly important if the existing standardized or working set ideograph to which it is unified does not yet have an assigned source reference that corresponds to the member body that submitted and the now-unified ideograph. - b.
-Register the now-unified ideograph in a new or an existing IVD collection as a new IVS, particularly if the existing standardized or working set ideograph to which it is unified already has an assigned source reference that corresponds to the member body that submitted the now-unified ideograph.
+Withdraw the now-unified ideograph and add a new source reference to the existing standardized or working set ideograph.
+This is particularly important if the existing standardized or working set ideograph to which it is unified does not yet have an assigned source reference that corresponds to the submitted and now-unified ideograph. - b.
+Register the now-unified ideograph in a new or an existing IVD collection as a new IVS, particularly if the existing standardized or working set ideograph to which it is unified already has an assigned source reference that corresponds to the submitted and now-unified ideograph.

 When characters are reviewed by different people, different choices of Kangxi radical, stroke count or first stroke code are possible for the same ideograph.
-The IRG member bodies should agree on the most appropriate ones based on the commonest abstract shape of the specific glyph.
+IRG should agree on the most appropriate ones based on the commonest abstract shape of the specific glyph.
 When the Kangxi radical or stroke count of an ideograph is found to be incorrect, the ideograph will be moved to D-set pending another manual review to prevent any unification errors caused by not having conducted the review with ideographs having the correct Kangxi radical or stroke count.